Costco is a great place to people-watch and slow down a bit

 As a stay-at-home dad, I am the economic equivalent of a zero.

 This revelation came to me at my local Costco where, upon checkout, I am often asked to apply for their new cash-back credit card.
-Usually, I politely decline, preferring to leave . . .
+Usually, I politely decline, preferring to leave the crowded store . . .